 This is a million-dollar question that deserves an elaborated answer!
 In a nutshell, you need an executive calendar to show that you are the best executive assistant and that your boss can’t do without you!

-You are in charge of how your executive’s day is planned out, so you ought to know about each event, the agenda, attendees, venue, start time, end time, etc. Since executives attend more than one meeting a day, you need to keep a tab on the details of each.
-The best way to do that is by maintaining an executive calendar.
+You are in charge of how your executive’s day is planned out, so you ought to know about each event, the agenda, attendees, venue, start time, end time, etc. The best way to do that is by maintaining an executive calendar.
+Only by maintaining a well-organized schedule of tasks would you be able to make the exec work his best without wasting his time or running from one meeting to another without a clue of the agenda or his contribution.

 You can organize all the events daily, weekly, monthly, quarterly, and yearly.
 You must have a good grip on your boss’s job.
 By maintaining an executive calendar, the schedule has set reminders to alert you of a task to be done.